Be a part of history – Support US Chess in Olympic Glory

 Our victorious Open team in 2016 consisted of three of the World's top ten players, including Fabiano Caruana and Hikaru Nakamura.
-Wesley So, now the #2 player in the World, held down board three in Baku, earning an individual gold medal for the US team.
-Young stars Sam Shankland and Ray Robson were also members of the winning squad, which was captained by International Master John Donaldson and coached by Grandmaster Aleksander Lenderman.
+Wesley So held down board three in Baku, earning an individual gold medal for the US team.
+Renowned team players Sam Shankland, our reigning US Champion and Ray Robson were also members of the winning squad, which was captained by International Master John Donaldson and coached by Grandmaster Aleksander Lenderman.

 Dating back to 1924, the Chess Olympiad is the most prestigious chess team event on the calendar.
 In addition to battling for team and individual medals, it’s also a multicultural event that shows how chess crosses boundaries of nationality, age, gender, and background.
 Because the formula for US Olympic invitation takes activity and age into account, this event is a perfect training ground for our young talents.